-Click here to open the client and connect now.
+Click here to connect now.

-Once you install it, just point it to conchaos.synchro.net, using either telnet on standard port #23 or SSH (secure shell) on port #2278.
+Once you install it, just point it to conchaos.synchro.net (it may already be listed in the included directory), using either telnet on standard port #23 or SSH on port #2278.

 If you're into retro-computing (and why wouldn't you be?), you can even connect to BBSes from older computers like 486s, 386s, IBM PCs, TRS-80s, or even Commodore 64s using specially designed RS-232 devices via telnet.